|Year of production (circa)||

 Have a look, for instance, at the crown.
 Rather than your typical cabochon Spinel, it is fitted with a faceted gem matching the “nut-style” crown perfectly.
 But your eye may have been drawn to something else first: the original 18k yellow gold bracelet that comes with this beautiful watch.
 It elevates the watch to new heights, from a wristwatch to a piece of jewelry.
 It is absolutely stunning!

-This Tank Americaine comes fitted with a Quartz movement for careless wearing and Cartier service papers from 2017.
+This Tank Americaine comes fitted with a Quartz movement for careless wearing.

 Got your attention?
 We’re here to help.